 OUR ART GALLERY

-Please join us for an opening reception Sunday, January 6th from 2:00 pm - 4:00 pm.
+Please join us for an opening reception Sunday, April 7th from 2:00 pm - 4:00 pm.
 The artists will be providing brief talks about their work, and providing demonstrations.
-Smaller pieces of art will be for sale during the reception.
 Light refreshments will be served.

 We are pleased to support area artists with exhibition and sales opportunities.
 If you are seeking a beautiful watercolor, striking abstract, or stunning photograph, the Arts Center will likely have it.
 We change our shows about every two months, and host receptions for the artists on the first Sunday of the month.
 Members enjoy a 10% off all gallery purchases.